gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-render-to-texture.md

 With our framebuffer bound, anytime we call `gl.clear`, `gl.drawArrays`, or `gl.drawElements` WebGL would render to our texture instead of the canvas.

-Let's take are previous rendering code and make it a function so we can call it twice.
+Let's take our previous rendering code and make it a function so we can call it twice.
 Once to render to the texture and again to render to the canvas.

 ```